-Space Weather JHelioviewer is an outcome of the ESA Contract No. 4000107325/12/NL/AK - High Performance Distributed Solar Imaging and Processing System - run at the Solar Influences Data Analysis Center (SIDC, http://sidc.be) of the Royal Observatory of Belgium (ROB) under the supervision of Space Environments and Effects section of ESA (ESTEC/TEC-EES, http://space-env.esa.int).
-This project builds upon the infrastructure of ESA/NASA Helioviewer Project (http://helioviewer.org) at all levels of the software stack, and significantly augments the capabilities of the JHelioviewer software (http://www.jhelioviewer.org).
+Space Weather JHelioviewer is an outcome of the ESA Contract No. 4000107325/12/NL/AK - High Performance Distributed Solar Imaging and Processing System - run at the Solar Influences Data Analysis Center (SIDC) of the Royal Observatory of Belgium (ROB).
+This project is part of the ESA/NASA Helioviewer Project (https://helioviewer.org).

 The JHelioviewer solar data visualisation tool has been overhauled with a strong focus for space weather usage.
 The viewer is able to display solar image data, and one-dimensional and two-dimensional solar timeline data.

 The solar images can be projected on a sphere.
 They can be rotated, translated, and zoomed in and out the sphere.
 Other projections are available, such as solar latitudinal or (log)polar.
 Field lines of the solar magnetic field calculated by a PFSS model can be displayed.